lucystarks/ProgrammingProject/README.md

 # Programming Project Proposal 1
 First, I'm proposing to make a mad lib game.
-I'll go through a short story leaving blanks for various parts of speech for the user to fill in.
-I'll plug user input in and the story will change based on what they say.
+I will write three short stories available to the user to participate in.
+They will be asked for different parts of speech or prompts and those words will be input in the story to make it unique.

 ## GUI Mockup #1 (start screen)
 ![Start Screen](https://user-images.githubusercontent.com/89112469/160669355-eb27543d-6571-4013-9c41-1de9f17c2587.png)